dixheure/cryptoasset_prediction/README.md

 # cryptoasset_prediction
-This code allows the prediction of a cryptoasset using LSTM
+Demo to make a prediction of cryptoasset using LSTM